Ales – U.S. Open Beer Championship Categories

 Color: Copper-red to reddish-brown

-Perceived Hop Aroma & Flavor: Not perceived to medium
+Perceived Hop Aroma & Flavor: Not present to medium

 Perceived Bitterness: Medium